Thomas-Gottwald/NLP4/README.md

 sentence_similarity(sent1, sent2, stopwords=None)
 ```
 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
-sent1: Is a string of sentence one.
+*sent1*: Is a string of sentence one.
-sent2: Is a string of sentence two.
+*sent2*: Is a string of sentence two.
-stopwords: This parameter can be a list where you can hand over the stopwords you want to remove.
+*stopwords*: This parameter can be a list where you can hand over the stopwords you want to remove.

 <ins>**<span style="font-size:13px;">Output:</span>**</ins>
 The return of this function is a value, which represent the similarity of the two sentences above.